myhro/docs-content/content/reference/env.md

 Environments are managed with the swarm client using the `swarm env` command.
 They are distinguished by a __unique name__.
 The name is a compound of two parts, seperated by a forward slash:

-1. The company name
+1. The organization name
 2. The actual environment name

 ## The default environment

-When you start working with the swarm client, you are automatically assigned to a default environment named after your username as the company name part and `dev` as the second part.
+When you start working with the swarm client, you are automatically assigned to a default environment named after your username as the organization name part and `dev` as the second part.
 For a user named `bouncer`, this would be: `bouncer/dev`.

 Note that you are free to set up environments with arbitrary names.
 Read on for details on creating environments.